tobi-bams/tobi-bams/README.md

 - I build frontend applications using ReactJS and Backend using NodeJs.

-- I am currently in love with Bitcoin and Lightning,learning and building applications that help users use Bitcoin/Lightning effectively.
+- I am currently in love with Bitcoin and Lightning, learning about Bitcoin/Lightning and also building applications that help users use Bitcoin/Lightning effectively.

 - [Also write about Bitcoin here, check it out](https://medium.com/@teebams49)